 - Thyme or rosemary are alternate herbs that you can use in place of the dried oregano.

-- If you don't want to make the gremolata, you can simply garnish the dish with finely chopped parsley.
+- If you don't want to make the gremolata, you can simply garnish the dish with finely chopped fresh herbs.

 💡 Tasty Tips